coledarling/miniproject3ColeDarling/README.md

 ## Description

 This project implements a web-based quiz application using Flask.
 Users can register, log in, and take a quiz on general knowledge questions.
-The app includes the following functionalities:

 ## Getting Started